bodo-ai/Bodo/docs/docs/quick_start/dev_guide.md

 Parallel Python Processes
 -------------------------

-Bodo uses the [MPI](https://en.wikipedia.org/wiki/Message_Passing_Interface){target="blank"}
-parallelism model, which runs the full program on all cores from the beginning.
-Essentially, `mpiexec` launches identical Python processes but Bodo divides the data and computation in JIT functions to exploit parallelism.
+Bodo will execute code decorated with `bodo.jit` in parallel.
+The function is run on all cores, but Bodo divides the data and computation in JIT functions to exploit parallelism.

 Let's try a simple example that demonstrates how chunks of data are loaded in parallel: